puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_visual_index.markdown

     class {'ntp':}
 {% endhighlight %}

-↑ [Declaring a class][class_decl] in three different ways: with the `include` function, the `require` function, and the resource-like syntax.
+↑ [Declaring a class][class_decl] in three different ways: with the `include` function, with the `require` function, and with the resource-like syntax.
 Declaring a class causes the resources in it to be managed.

 {% highlight ruby %}